Towards Compositional Adversarial Robustness: Generalizing Adversarial Training to Composite Semantic Perturbations: Introduction

-\begin{enumerate}[leftmargin=*] \item We propose composite adversarial attack (CAA), a novel and unified approach to generate adversarial examples across from multiple perturbation types with attack-order-scheduling, including semantic perturbations (\textit{Hue, Saturation, Contrast, Brightness and Contrast}) and $\ell_{p}$-norm space.
-To the best of our knowledge, this paper is the first work that leverages scheduling algorithm for finding the optimal attack order in composite adversarial attacks. \item Building upon our composite adversarial attack framework, we propose generalized adversarial training (\textbf{GAT}) toward achieving compositional adversarial robustness, which enables the training of neural networks robust to composite adversarial attacks. \item For the attack part, our proposed composite adversarial attack exhibits a high attack success rate (ASR) against standard or $\ell_{\infty}$-norm robust models.
-Moreover, our method with learned attack order significantly outperforms random attack ordering, giving average $9$\% and $7$\% increase in ASR on CIFAR-10 and ImageNet. \item For the defense part, comparing our GAT to other adversarial training baselines \cite{madry2017towards, zhang2019theoretically, laidlaw2021perceptual, zhang2020fat, wu2020adversarial, wong2020fast}, the results show the robust accuracy of GAT outperforms them by average 30\% $\sim$ 60\% on semantic attacks and 15\% $\sim$ 22\% on full attacks. \end{enumerate}
+Our main contributions in this paper provide affirmative answers to the questions: \begin{enumerate}[leftmargin=*] \item We propose composite adversarial attack (CAA), a novel and unified approach to generate adversarial examples across from multiple perturbation types with attack-order-scheduling, including semantic perturbations (\textit{Hue, Saturation, Contrast, Brightness and Contrast}) and $\ell_{p}$-norm space.
+To the best of our knowledge, this paper is the first work that leverages a scheduling algorithm for finding the optimal attack order in composite adversarial attacks.

-To further motivate the effectiveness of our proposed GAT framework, Fig.~\ref{fig:demo_fig} compares the performance of different models under selected attacks, ranging from a single threat to composite threats.
+\item Building upon our composite adversarial attack framework, we propose generalized adversarial training (\textbf{GAT}) toward achieving compositional adversarial robustness, which enables the training of neural networks robust to composite adversarial attacks. \item For the attack part, our proposed composite adversarial attack exhibits a high attack success rate (ASR) against standard or $\ell_{\infty}$-norm robust models.
+Moreover, our method with learned attack order significantly outperforms random attack ordering, giving an average $9$\% and $7$\% increase in ASR on CIFAR-10 and ImageNet. \item For the defense part, comparing our GAT to other adversarial training baselines \cite{madry2017towards, zhang2019theoretically, laidlaw2021perceptual, zhang2020fat, wu2020adversarial, wong2020fast}, the results show the robust accuracy of GAT outperforms them by average 30\% $\sim$ 60\% on semantic attacks and 15\% $\sim$ 22\% on full attacks. \end{enumerate} To further motivate the effectiveness of our proposed GAT framework, Fig. \ref{fig:demo_fig} compares the performance of different models under selected attacks, ranging from a single threat to composite threats.
 The models include standard training, $\ell_\infty$-robust training, and our proposed GAT.
 The results show the limitation of $\ell_\infty$-robust model \cite{madry2017towards}, which is robust against the same-type adversarial attack, but becomes fragile against semantic adversarial attacks and their composition.
 Our proposed GAT addresses this limitation by providing a novel training approach that is robust to any combination of multiple and adversarial threats.